syncfusion-content/maui-docs/MAUI/Calendar/getting-started.md

 # Getting Started with the .NET MAUI Calendar

 This section explains how to add the [.NET MAUI Calendar](https://www.syncfusion.com/maui-controls/maui-calendar) control.
 This section covers only the basic features needed to get started with Syncfusion Calendar.
+Follow the steps below to add a basic calendar view to your project.

 To get start quickly with our .NET MAUI Calendar, you can check the below video.